Unity-Billal-mesloub/docusaurus/README.md

 ## Introduction

-Docusaurus is a project for building, deploying, and maintaining open source project websites easily.
+Docusaurus is a project for building, deploying, and maintaining project websites easily.

 Short on time?
 Check out our [5-minute tutorial ⏱️](https://tutorial.docusaurus.io)!